Skip to main content

 5. Set what fields in the system get loaded to the Firehose by FTP.

 The following example is for a FastStats installation, but yours may vary.
-Learn more in the section Firehose data format.
+Learn more in Firehose data format.

 Records exported by the Firehose may not be in date order, and records from around the same time may be found in more than one file.
 This is because of the way data is processed by multiple servers.